Understanding Gyroscopic Precession & Phase Lag In RC Helicopters

 Another way to think of this is it takes time for the rotor blade to respond to the initial change in cyclic pitch to the time it fully reacts; it's not an instantons reaction.
 This is what makes the most intuitive sense to me.

 Coincidently, on our RC helicopters and some full size ones, that duration of time to react (lag) occurs about 90 degrees later in rotation from where the input command was given.
-This is why the gyroscopic precession theory is so convenient to explain it.
-However, if was truly gyroscopic precession, it would be exactly 90 degrees on every helicopter out there, that is not the case.
+This is why the gyroscopic precession hypothesis is so convenient to explain it.
+However, if it was truly gyroscopic precession, it would be exactly 90 degrees on every helicopter out there and that is certainly not the case.

-Helicopters with teetering rotor heads such as the Bell 206 essentially have zero flap hinge offset (teeter pivot point at rotor head center) so they on the other hand are very close to 90 degrees of phase lag.
+Helicopters with teetering rotor heads such as the Bell 206 essentially have zero flap hinge offset (teeter pivot point at center of rotor head) so they on the other hand are very close to 90 degrees of phase lag.

-Since most of our RC helicopters use a dampened feathering shaft (head axle) that also teeters in the center of the rotor head, our flap pivot, just like the 206, is more or less centered (zero flap offset) and thus the phase lag is almost 90 degrees.
+Since most of our RC helicopters use a dampened feathering shaft (head axle) that also teeters in the center of the rotor head, our flap pivot, just like the 206's, is more or less centered (zero flap offset) and thus the phase lag is for all intents and purposes 90 degrees.

-There are other minor influencers to the phase lag angle as well such as head dampening stiffness, blade stiffness, blade lead & lag and dissymmetry of lift but they are minimal.
+There are other minor influencers to the phase lag angle such as head dampening stiffness, blade grip and blade stiffness and the amount of blade lead & lag, but these influences are minimal.
 Again, this is the ten-thousand foot, generalized explanation.

 Call it what you want, Precession or Phase Lag; all you need to know when building or setting up an RC heli, is that on our RC helicopters, it occurs pretty darn close to 90 degrees later in rotation.
 And if you are taking an RC heli exam, most clubs/instructors will want precession theory for the answer.
 I'll accept both, but encourage the correct theory of phase lag :-)